synchronizing/mitm/README.md

 See the full [documentation](https://synchronizing.github.io/mitm/) for details.

-## AI Agent Skill
+## Agent Skill

-This project ships with an [agent skill](https://github.com/synchronizing/mitm/tree/master/.agents/skills/mitm-proxy) so AI coding agents can use `mitm` to intercept and reverse-engineer API traffic.
-Compatible with Claude Code, Codex CLI, Copilot, Cursor, Amp, Goose, OpenCode, and any agent that supports the [SKILL.md](https://agentskills.io) format.

-The skill teaches agents to wrap commands with `mitm`, read the intercepted traffic, and summarize endpoints, headers, auth patterns, and payloads.
+An agent skill is available at [`.agents/skills/mitm/`](https://github.com/synchronizing/mitm/tree/master/.agents/skills/mitm) for AI coding agents that support the [SKILL.md](https://agentskills.io) format.